slamora/brackets-wiki/Troubleshooting.md

 If this fixes the problem, you can identify the problematic extension by re-enabling extensions one-by-one:

-##### Disabling extensions individually
+#### Disabling extensions individually

 1. Start with all extensions disabled: Choose _Help > Show Extensions Folder_ and move all extensions from the "user" folder into the "disabled" folder (this is similar to what Debug > Reload Without Extensions does).
 2. Move one extension back into the "user" folder, then quit and re-launch Brackets.
 3. Check if the problem has come back.
 If not, repeat step 2.

+**Binary Reduction**: The previous method tests one extension at a time.
+This works for a small number of extensions but is slow if you have a lot of extensions.
+Instead, you can test _half_ of your remaining extensions at a time.
+You're done when you only have 1 extension being tested.
+As above, you have to quit and re-launch Brackets between each test.

+Note: to make it easier to manage which extensions you have tested, create a third folder named "disabled-verified" for extensions which have been verified to not cause the problem.

+1. (same as above)
+2. Move half (doesn't need to be exact) of your extensions from the "disabled" folder to the "user" folder.
+3. If you do not see the problem, move all of the extensions in the "user" folder to the "disabled-verified" folder.
+Repeat step 2.
+4. Otherwise you do see problem, so move all extensions from "disabled" folder to "disabled-verified" folder.
+Then move half of your extensions from "user" folder back to "disabled" folder.
+Repeat step 3.

+Once you have identified the problematic extension, move all extensions from "disabled-verified" folder back to "user" folder.

-Alternative: Select _Debug > Show Developer Tools_ and look at the console.
+**Alternative**: Select _Debug > Show Developer Tools_ and look at the console.
 If an error message is present, it may have a link to the code that is failing, which in turn may point out a specific extension.

 ### Debug with Developer Tools
 Choose `Debug > Show Developer Tools` to open an instance of the Developer Tools for Brackets.
 If you've used the Developer Tools in Chrome this will look familiar.
 Check the Console tab for errors.